What is a gamma-glutamyl transferase (GGT) test?

 - Side effect of a drug.
 Certain medicines can cause liver damage in some people.

-The results can't show which condition you have, but it can help show how much liver damage you have.
+The results can't tell you which condition is causing your liver damage.
 Usually, the higher the level of GGT, the greater the level of damage to the liver.

 If your results show you have low or normal levels of GGT, it means you probably don't have liver disease.